gookit/validate/README.md

 ## Validate Struct

+With the TAG tag of the structure, you can quickly verify a structure data.

+And provides extended functionality:

 The struct can implement three interface methods, which is convenient to do some customization:

 - `ConfigValidation(v *Validation)` will be called after the validator instance is created